LisaATaylor/Blackjack/README.md

-# K2
-K2 Fundamentals work
+# prep for data sci bootcamp